OpenMS/pyopenms-docs/docs/source/glossary.rst

         A mass filter allowing one mass channel at a time to reach the detector as the mass range is scanned.

     orbitrap
-        In :term:`MS`, an ion trap mass analyzer consisting of an outer barrel-like electrode and a coaxial inner spindle-like electrode that traps ions in an orbital motion around the spindle.
+        In MS, an ion trap mass analyzer consisting of an outer barrel-like electrode and a coaxial inner spindle-like electrode that traps ions in an orbital motion around the spindle.
-        A high resolution :term:`MS` analyzer.
+        A high resolution MS analyzer.

     MS1
-        :term:`Mass spectra<mass spectrum>` of a sample from a single fragmentation step.
+        Mass spectra of a sample from a single fragmentation step.

     MS3
-        Multi-stage :term:`MS`
+        Multi-stage MS

     CID
     collision-induced dissociation
-        Collision-induced dissociation is a :term:`MS` technique to induce fragmentation of selected ions in the gas phase.
+        Collision-induced dissociation is a MS technique to induce fragmentation of selected ions in the gas phase.

     TOPP
-        The OpenMS Pipeline is a set of chainable tools to create pipelines for :term:`mass spectrometry` analysis.
+        The OpenMS Pipeline is a set of chainable tools to create pipelines for mass spectrometry analysis.

     MSGFPlusAdapter
         Adapter for the MS-GF+ protein identification (database search) engine.
 More information is available in the